Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 There are a lot of factors that go into what makes a down jacket warm, and what makes one warmer than another.

 The three main things to look for are fill power, loft, and baffling.
-Fill power is a measure of how much space one ounce of down can fill in cubic inches, the loft is the thickness of the down, and baffling is the stitching that holds the down in place.
+Fill power measures how much space one ounce of down can fill in cubic inches, the loft is the thickness of the down, and baffling is the stitching that holds the down in place.

-The higher the fill power, the more loft, and the better the baffling, the warmer the jacket will be.
+The higher the fill power, the more loft, and the better the baffling, the warmer the jacket.

-When choosing a down jacket for your thru-hike, it is important to consider what temperature range you will be hiking in and what relative humidity you will encounter.
+When choosing a down jacket for your thru-hike, it is essential to consider what temperature range you will be hiking in and what relative humidity you will encounter.

 If you think you will be in more humid or wet conditions, I recommend looking for a jacket with hydrophobic down or very much suggest thinking about purchasing a quality synthetic jacket.